 On ppi2pass.com, you’ll find exam prep bundles, which include a reference manual, practice problems, practice exams, an NEC quick-card, engineering unit conversions, customizable book tabs, and a scientific calculator.
 See the bundles here.
 They also offer a number of a la carte manuals and practice exams.

-Hopefully you take these materials and go on to crush the PE electrical and computer exam!
+Hopefully you study these materials and go on to crush the PE Electrical and Computer: Electronics, Controls, and Communications exam!
 Have any other topics you’d like more information on?
-Drop us an email at email@example.com
+Drop us an email at firstname.lastname@example.org